foxglove/docs/docs/3-visualization/4-panels/image.md

 ## Checking video acceleration:

- You can check that your platform supports hardware-accelerated decoding by opening Google Chrome and entering `chrome://gpu` in the address bar.
+You can check whether your platform supports hardware-accelerated video decoding by opening Google Chrome and entering `chrome://gpu` in the address bar.
 If you do not see `Video Decode: Hardware accelerated` or the `Video Acceleration` section is empty on this page, but you believe that it should be supported, then you may need to take additional platform-specific steps to enable it.

- There's no way to check this in our desktop app yet.
-However, because our desktop app uses Electron (a Chromium-based framework), if you see that video acceleration is not present in Chrome, there's a good chance it's not present in the desktop app either for the same reasons.
-So we recommend getting things working in Chrome first, and if the desktop app is still having issues afterward then please file an issue and we'll look into it.
+The desktop app uses Electron (based on Chromium), and should automatically use hardware acceleration when available.
+If you're seeing issues here, we recommend following the steps above to see if the same issue exists in Chrome.
+If so, there's a good chance it's affecting our application for the same reasons.
+We recommend getting things working in Chrome first, and if the desktop app is still having issues afterward please let us know and we'll look into it.

 ## Enabling video acceleration: